Nursing

 Evidence-Based Practice in APRN Care Coordination Assignments

 APRN care coordination assignments almost universally require evidence-based practice (EBP) integration.
-This is not window dressing — it is the methodological backbone of graduate nursing scholarship.
 Faculty are not assessing whether you can find a study; they are assessing whether you can formulate a focused clinical question, identify the appropriate level of evidence, critically appraise sources, and translate findings into a coherent care coordination argument.
-That process has a specific structure, and knowing it separates the A student from the B student on every care coordination paper you write.

 The PICOT Framework in Care Coordination

 Every APRN care coordination assignment that involves an intervention or outcome should begin with a PICOT question.
 PICOT stands for Population, Intervention, Comparison, Outcome, and Timeframe.
-It forces precision — which is exactly what faculty are assessing when they ask you to “apply evidence-based practice.”
 An example PICOT for an NP-led care coordination paper: “In adult patients with heart failure discharged from an acute care setting (P), does a nurse practitioner-led transitional care program (I) compared to standard discharge planning (C) reduce 30-day hospital readmission rates (O) within six months of discharge (T)?”

 Levels of Evidence in Nursing Research